Skip to main content Skip to footer site map

 Which Businesses Are Required To Perform Benefit Plan Audits?

-Note that when it comes to 401(k), recently implemented methodology counts participants based on the number of participants with account balances at the beginning of the plan year rather than all “eligible” participants.
+For 401(k) plans, participants are now counted based on those with account balances at the beginning of the plan year, rather than all eligible participants.

 Why Do Businesses Need To Perform an Audit of Their Benefit Packages?

-Even if you aren’t required to audit your benefit plans, there are still good reasons to do so.
+Even if you're not legally required to conduct an audit, there are still plenty of compelling reasons to do so.

 • Reduce financial abuse and fraud